 Estate Planning and Tax Services

 Estate planning is about protecting the interest of your family and loved ones, while minimizing or eliminating estate taxes, inheritance taxes and probate fees.
-Our team of professional accountants is trained to give you and your family the most flexible options with respect to tax and estate planning.
+Our team of professional accountants in North Vancouver is trained to give you and your family the most flexible options with respect to tax and estate planning.

 A trust is a legal entity that can be set up to help in achieving your estate planning goals.
 There are several different types depending on the purpose and timing of when they are set up.
 We work with your layer to establish the ideal trust for your situation.
 Often we can reduce the estate taxes, or inheritance taxes using a structure involving one or more trusts.